SM Entertainment: Kris Wu

-On May 15, 2014, Kris Wu, a Chinese-Canadian member of Exo, filed a lawsuit to terminate his contract with SM, as first reported by Chinese news portal Sina.
+On May 15, 2014, Kris Wu, a Canadian member of Exo, filed a lawsuit to terminate his contract with SM, as first reported by Chinese news portal Sina.
 He was represented by Cho Bum-suk, the same lawyer that handled Han Geng's case.
 Kris, whose real name is Wu Yifan, was quoted as saying, "The company has treated me like a machine part or as an object of control rather than presenting a vision as an entertainer."
 He left the group in the same month that the lawsuit was made public, while the rest of the group continued to promote their single "Overdose."
-On July 21, 2016, Kris officially parted ways with EXO, although his contract with SM remains valid until 2022.
+On July 21, 2016, Kris officially parted ways with EXO, although his contract with SM remained valid until 2022.

 Jessica Jung

 On September 29, 2014, Girls' Generation member Jessica Jung claimed in a Weibo post that she had been forced out of the group, writing:I was excited about our upcoming fan events only to shockingly be informed by my company and 8 others that as of today, I'm no longer a member.
-I'm devastated – my priority and love is to serve as a member of GG, but for no justifiable reason, I am being forced out.The following day, Jung released a statement claiming that in August 2014 her fellow group members and SM had been positive about the launch of her fashion business, Blanc and Eclare.
+I'm devastated – my priority and love is to serve as a member of GG, but for no justifiable reason, I am being forced out.The following day, Jung released a statement claiming that in August 2014, her fellow group members and SM had been positive about the launch of her fashion business, Blanc and Eclare.
 As of early September, she claimed, they had all changed their stance, and she was directed to either close the business or cease promotions as a member of Girls' Generation.
 She claimed to have received the day before a "one-sided notice" asking her to leave the group.

 However, according to SM, Jung had unilaterally informed them in early spring that she would leave the group after one more album.
 But before agreements could be made, she had set up her independent business, which caused problems for the group's professional schedules.
 This prompted management to begin promoting Girls' Generation as eight members rather than nine, with the intention of announcing the news; however, Jung had already "posted her own perspective".
 The company then stated that the group would henceforth continue as eight, while they would still manage Jung's individual schedule.
 In the days immediately after this news came to light, company stocks dropped by KR₩3,350 per share, from KR₩40,750 to KR₩37,400, losing SM a total of KR₩69 billion (approximately US$65 million).

 On August 6, 2015, Jung and SM reached an agreement to terminate her contract, with Jung stating, "This release is to confirm that SM Entertainment ('SM') and I have officially parted ways.
 I will cherish the many years we spent and I wish SM the best of luck in all of its endeavors."